evansm7/pico-mac/README.md

    * 100Ω resistor
    * 2x 66Ω resistors
    * VGA DB15 connector, or janky chopped VGA cable
+   * (optional) SD card breakout, SD card

+If you want to get fancy with an SD card, you will need some kind of SD card SPI breakout adapter.
+(There are a lot of these around, but many seem to have a buffer/level-converter for 5V operation.
+Find one without, or modify your adapter for a 3.3V supply.
+Doing so, and finding an SD card that works well with SPI is out of scope of this doc.)

 Pins are given for a RPi Pico board, but this will work on any RP2040 board with 2MB+ flash as long as all required GPIOs are pinned out: